udebella/blog/dev/json/java-tests-json.md

 }
 ```

+This conversion from object to json is what we called serialization.
+The opposite way that convert json to object is
-That test is for serialization but we should also write a test for deserialization too.
+called deserialization.
+So, we should also write a test for deserialization.

 That test can work but it has a lot of problems :
 * Jackson can write properties in any order.